malaiiyyappan/GA_Project3/README.md

 ## Executive Summary:

 Many people assume that Psychology and Sociology subreddit pages are very similar to each other.
-Through this reddit classification we can showcase how different these 2 subreddit pages.
-This can be shown by how precisely we predict the subreddit category based on the post.
+Through this reddit classification we can showcase how different these 2 subreddit pages are.

 ## Conclusion: